 As part of our asset-light operating model, we built long-standing and extensive relationships with leading, high-quality producers.
-In 2014, our five most important producers were:
+In 2015, our five most important producers were:

-- Bolloré, which provides us with exclusive access to the Zig-Zag® cigarette paper and accessories brand for the U.S. and Canada; - Swedish Match, which manufactures all of our loose leaf chewing tobacco; - VMR, which provides us with the exclusive supply of $V2^{\otimes}$ branded electronic cigarettes, e-liquids, and vaporizers in the U.S.;
+• Bolloré, which provides us with exclusive access to the Zig-Zag® cigarette paper and accessories brand for the U.S. and Canada;

-- Durfort, from which we source our MYO cigar wraps; and - JJA, from which we source our Zig-Zag® branded cigarillos.
+- Swedish Match, which manufactures all of our loose leaf chewing tobacco; - VMR, which provides us with the exclusive supply of $V2^{\otimes}$ branded electronic cigarettes, e-liquids, and vaporizers in the U.S.; - Durfort, from which we source our MYO cigar wraps; and - JJA, from which we source our Zig-Zag® branded cigarillos.

-By outsourcing over 87% of our production and manufacturing to a select group of producers with whom we have strong relationships, we are able to maintain low overhead, and minimal capital expenditures, which together drive our margins.
+By outsourcing the production of products that represent over 85% of our revenues to a select group of producers with whom we have strong relationships, we are able to maintain low overhead, and minimal capital expenditures, which together drive our margins.